Gabschaves/SimpleCarApi_RemakeChallengeUOL/README.md

-# SimpleCarApi_RemakeChallengeUOL : API to register cars for the Volvo, Ford, BMW and Chevrolet brands, using GET, POST, PULL AND DELETE.
+# SimpleCarApi_RemakeChallengeUOL : API to register cars for the Volvo, Ford, BMW and Chevrolet brands, using GET and POST.